Madhu-014/Fake-News-Predictor/README.md

 Steps to Download:
 Visit the Kaggle link above.

-Click on "Download" to get the ZIP file.
+Click on “Download” to get the ZIP file.

 Extract it and move the following two files into the data/ folder:

-graphql
+text
 Copy code
 data/
 ├── True.csv
 └── Fake.csv
-🧱 Data Preparation
-Once the raw CSV files are in the data/ folder, prepare the dataset by running:

-bash
-Copy code
-python prepare_dataset.py
-This will:

-Merge the True.csv and Fake.csv files

-Shuffle and label the data

-Split it into train.csv, test.csv, and valid.csv

-Save them inside the processed/ folder

-✅ You’ll see:

-pgsql
-Copy code
-processed/
-├── train.csv
-├── test.csv
-└── valid.csv
+Then create a processed folder where your train,test and val data will be stored.

+You are all set